 - Study how to enable optimizations for connected mode mobility without new network selection in the inter-SNPN mobility case.

-- Whether and how session continuity can be supported in case of idle mode and connected mode mobility between SNPNs.
+- Whether and how session and service continuity can be supported in case of idle mode and connected mode mobility between SNPNs.

 - Whether and which additional information transfer between SNPNs on top of Rel-17 is required for the above　mentioned mobility scenarios.

+* * * Second Change * * * *

 6.0 Mapping Solutions to Key Issues